akuzni2/me_maintanence/Final Delivery/application-manual/application-manual.md

   - username: maxima831_wilderman619
   - password: pizza

 These are patients that exist in the https://hapi.fhir.org FHIR server.
 They have worked consistently for me over the last few weeks.
 I have noticed before that the FHIR Server has gone down for maintenance before.
-I hope that will not happen when you try to again.
+I hope that will not happen when you try to use the app.

 I have also seen a previous test patient I was using get deleted from the server before.
 If you have trouble logging in, Verify that the patient exists in the FHIR server by making a GET Request for the patient using the patient ID I noted above.
 If that is the case, Please try to create a new patient using one of the above matched patient IDs that I have listed for the sample logins.

 ### Creating A New User
- you can create your own user if the above do not work.
-Additionally to test the reminder feature yourself and get SMS notifications you will need to do this so you can add your phone number.
+You can create your own user if you want.
+Additionally to test the SMS reminder feature yourself and get SMS notifications you will need to do this so you can add your phone number.

  > **NOTE**: I have asked AWS support for a service limit increase on SNS text messaging.
-Currently only my phone number is allowed so that is why the test patients use my phone number.
-I am not sure when AWS will resolve my case but hope they do by the time you try to create one.
+Currently AWS only allows my phone number so that is why the test patients use my phone number.
+I am not sure when AWS will resolve my case but hope they do by the time you try to create a test user.

  Use the below request to create a user.
 Copy and paste in your terminal and execute.

 ```
 curl --header "Content-Type: application/json" \